Bill Backer

 William Montague Backer or Bill Backer (June 9, 1926 – May 13, 2016) was an American advertising executive.
-He became an industry legend for creating the Coca-Cola slogans "Things go better with Coke" and "the real thing", and the Miller Lite slogans "everything you ever wanted in a beer, and less" and "Miller Time".
+He is remembered for creating the Coca-Cola slogans "Things go better with Coke" and "the real thing", and the Miller Lite slogans "everything you ever wanted in a beer, and less" and "Miller Time".
 In 1971, Backer created the Coca-Cola campaign and accompanying song "I'd Like to Teach the World to Sing (In Perfect Harmony)."

 Early life and education

 Backer was born in Manhattan, New York.
 His parents were William Bryant Backer, a real estate developer who died when Backer was six years old, and Ferdinda Legare, who, after her husband's death, moved with her son to her hometown, Charleston, South Carolina.
 Legare later married Dr. Joseph I. Waring.

 In 1944, Backer graduated from Episcopal High School in Alexandria, Virginia, where he wrote musical comedies.
 He was also president of the Fairfax Literary Society and board member/editor-in-chief of The Chronicle.
 He was also a member of the Eight-Thirty Club, the Missionary Society, the JV football team, the varsity track team, and the winter track team.

 After high school, he served two years in the United States Navy.
 He then attended Yale University, earning B.A. in 1950.
 In 1948 while at Yale, Backer wrote the music and lyrics for a musical called Moonshine! which was produced and performed by the F Society.
 He also was a member of St. Anthony Hall and was a leader of The Record.